What is Quantum Computing Explained: The Future of Tech

 How expensive is a quantum computer?

-Currently, quantum computers are incredibly expensive, costing millions of dollars for research-grade prototypes.
-They are not available for purchase by individuals or small businesses.
-Access is typically provided through cloud platforms offered by major tech companies, allowing researchers and developers to run experiments on their quantum hardware.
+Currently, quantum computers are incredibly expensive, often costing millions of dollars for a research-grade system.
+They are not available for purchase by individuals or most businesses.
+However, many companies offer cloud-based access to their quantum processors, allowing users to experiment with quantum computing without owning the hardware.

-What is the timeline for widespread quantum computing applications?
+What is the future trend for quantum computing?

 Leo List